The Funds in Victorian Literature

 However, nobody seems to consider putting small, regular deposits into the funds so as to build to higher levels, despite, in novels such as New Grub Street, the apparent financial ability to do so.
 Jasper Milvain, over the five to ten year plan he developed, could certainly have cushioned his finances by putting small amounts into this deus-ex-machina-like resource.
 Why is it not even considered?

-There appears to be very little information about the funds on the web, although this may be that it is difficult to search for such a generic term.
+There appears to be very little information about the funds on the web, although it might just be hard to find because it’s difficult to search for such a generic term.
 I was able to find a few moderately useful references.

 John H. Makin mentions the consols in Should Americans save more?